naemon/naemon.github.io/documentation/usersguide/embeddedperl.md

 <ul>
 <li>A Perl program that works <i>fine</i> with plain Naemon may <i>not</i> work with the ePN.
-    You may have to modify your plugins to get them to work.
+    You may have to modify your plugins to get them to work.</li>
-<li>Perl plugins are harder to debug under an ePN than under a plain Naemon.
+<li>Perl plugins are harder to debug under an ePN than under a plain Naemon.</li>
-<li>Your ePN will have a larger SIZE (memory footprint) than a plain Naemon.
+<li>Your ePN will have a larger SIZE (memory footprint) than a plain Naemon.</li>
-<li>Some Perl constructs cannot be used or may behave differently than what you would expect.
+<li>Some Perl constructs cannot be used or may behave differently than what you would expect.</li>
-<li>You may have to be aware of 'more than one way to do it' and choose a way that seems less attractive or obvious.
+<li>You may have to be aware of 'more than one way to do it' and choose a way that seems less attractive or obvious.</li>
-<li>You will need greater Perl knowledge (but nothing very esoteric or stuff about Perl internals - unless your plugin uses XSUBS).
+<li>You will need greater Perl knowledge (but nothing very esoteric or stuff about Perl internals - unless your plugin uses XSUBS).</li>
 </ul>